Check (chess)

-In chess and similar games, check is a condition that occurs when a player's king is under threat of on the opponent's next turn.
+In chess and similar games, check is a condition that occurs when a player's king is under immediate threat of on the very next turn.
 A king so threatened is said to be in check.
 A player must get out of check if possible by moving the king to an unattacked square, interposing a piece between the threatening piece and the king, or capturing the threatening piece.
 If the player cannot remove the check by any of these options, or if using any of these options would result in the player being in check by another piece, the game ends in checkmate and the player loses.
 Players cannot make any move that puts their own king in check.

 Overview

 A check is the result of a move that places the opposing king under an immediate threat of capture by one (or, in rare cases, two) of the player's pieces.
 Making a move that checks is sometimes called "giving check".
 Even if a piece is pinned against the player's own king, it may still give check.
 For example, in the diagrammed position, White has just played Be4+, simultaneously giving check and blocking the check from Black's rook.
 Black must now address the check; the fact that the bishop cannot legally move is irrelevant.
 If the king is in check and the checked player has no legal move to get out of check, the king is checkmated and the player loses.

 Under the standard rules of chess, a player may not make any move that places or leaves their king in check.
 A player may move the king, capture the threatening piece, or block the check with another piece.
 A king cannot itself directly check the opposing king, since this would place the first king in check as well.
 A move of the king could expose the opposing king to a discovered check (and, rarely, checkmate) by another piece, however.

 In fast chess, depending on the rules in effect, placing or leaving one's king in check may result in immediate loss of the game.
 If it does not, then the move is simply undone, and the other player usually receives extra time as a penalty to the player who failed to notice the check.